-The Board receives regular reports from management with suppliers to discuss matters of mutual interest, based on market trends and customer feedback. including any risks which may need to be addressed.
-The Board encourages the businesses to maintain multiple channels and methods of communication The Board is given updates from management, as with customers to promote a meaningful and honest appropriate, about the business's relationships with its dialogue.
-The Board also tracks customer satisfaction. suppliers, including for any material risks, performance The Board is responsible for approving material issues or potential future changes.
-As part of Paragon's business transactions and main strategic changes, standard engagement process, suppliers are required as part of which customers' interests are at the fore. to accept the Supplier Guidelines, which act as an The Board is mindful of the fact that counterparties to acknowledgement that they meet certain minimum commercial and corporate transactions may pursue ethical and legal standards approved by the Board, strategies and outcomes which may conflict with the including about modern slavery, anti-bribery and antiinterests of customers.
-The Board considers if, and money laundering.
-More details about this can found how, these divergent interests can be reconciled.
-We on page 53. work with a wide range of customers: big and small, Our suppliers and agencies are experts in the wide range on-trade and off, digital and eCommerce, to identify of goods and services we require to create and market opportunities that offer profitable growth for them. our brands.
-By working with them closely, we not only Our passion is to ensure we nurture mutually helpful deliver high-quality products marketed responsibly, but relationships that deliver joint value and the best improve our collective impact, ensuring sustainable outcome for all our consumers. supply chains, reducing our environmental impact, Impact on Board decisions and making positive contributions to society.
-This is reported on in our sustainability section on page 72.
+The Board receives regular reports from management based on market trends and customer feedback.
+The Board encourages the businesses to maintain multiple channels and methods of communication with customers to promote a meaningful and honest dialogue.
+The Board also tracks customer satisfaction.
+The Board is responsible for approving material business transactions and main strategic changes, as part of which customers' interests are at the fore.
+The Board is mindful of the fact that counterparties to commercial and corporate transactions may pursue strategies and outcomes which may conflict with the interests of customers.
+The Board considers if, and how, these divergent interests can be reconciled.
+We work with a wide range of customers: big and small, on-trade and off, digital and eCommerce, to identify opportunities that offer profitable growth for them.
+Our passion is to ensure we nurture mutually helpful relationships that deliver joint value and the best outcome for all our consumers.

-The Board engages with customers, primarily through the chief executive and executive chairman, who provide information about main customers in their regular reports, in other business Board reports and at the guarterly Board meetings.
+The Board engages with customers, primarily through the chief executive and executive chairman, who provide information about main customers in their regular reports, in other business Board reports and at the quarterly Board meetings.
 Understanding the importance to customers of maintaining a broad portfolio with consumer offerings at a variety of price points and categories, the Board regularly reviews both innovation and inorganic opportunities to enhance its portfolio.